 Quakers have no single definition of God, no specific dogma or creed.
-While the Friends have a Christian tradition, you will find a wider range of spiritual practices among modern Quakers.
+While the Friends have a Christian tradition, and traditionally worship in silence, you will find a wide range of spiritual practices among modern Quakers.

-In the Reno Friends Meeting, for instance, you will find some members who are non-theist and others with religious roots in mainline Christian churches, Judaism and Buddhism.
+Reno Friends Meeting is an unprogrammed Quaker Meeting, which means we worship in silence without a pastor or liturgy.
+Our members and attenders, however, come from a variety of religious and spiritual backgrounds.
+For instance, you will find some members who are non-theist and others with religious roots in mainline Christian churches, Judaism and Buddhism.
 Whatever the source of a member’s religious practice, all find common ground and sustenance in our meeting for worship.

 Unlike other Christian churches, Quakers worship in silence, and ministry arises only as the spirit moves people to speak.
-Our worship is unprogrammed: we have no pastor leading us.
-All members are called to participate in ministry, whether to listen or to speak.
+Without a pastor leading us, all members are called to participate in ministry, whether to listen or to speak.
 We believe each of us can have direct experience of the Spirit of God and that something of God is expressed in everyone’s life.

 You can learn more about the Religious Society of Friends by visiting the pages included in the All About Quakers drop-down menu.